 Non-stoichiometric compounds are excellent examples of semiconductors.
 A non-stoichiometric compound is one where the number of cations and anions is different.
 A crystal lattice has overall electroneutrality.

-If there is a deficiency of cations, some of those cations present in crystal lattice must be having a higher positive charge.
-Ferrous oxide (FeO), ferrous sulfide (FeS), and copper oxide (Cu2O) are examples of cation deficient non-stoichiometric compounds which acts as a semiconductor.
+If there is a deficiency of cations, some of those cations present in the crystal lattice must be having a higher positive charge.
+Ferrous oxide (FeO), ferrous sulfide (FeS), and copper oxide (Cu2O) are examples of cation-deficient non-stoichiometric compounds that act as a semiconductor.

 If there is anion deficiency due to some excess metal ions, the lost electrons are trapped in the lattice.
 Zinc oxide (ZnO) and cadmium oxide (CdO) belong to non-stoichiometric anion deficient semiconductors.

 The properties of semiconductors are between the conductors and insulators.
 It can be derived by following the band diagram,